thevipe/android_device_samsung_matissewifi/README.md

-This branch is for building TWRP
+This branch is for building Lineage"OS

 TODO:
 =======